Mountain biking

 • respect the rights of others

-• tell others about the code
+• share and promote the code